A grassroots, brevet-style day of gravel adventure. Four riders, one borderland loop, and the back roads in between.

 We hold the exact loop — GPX and cue sheet — until your team is accepted.
 Half the adventure is rolling out without knowing every turn.
 The shape of the day is below; the line itself comes with your spot.

-Translation: bring tires you trust.
+Translation: bring a reliable, well-maintained gravel bike and people you trust.

 Your four ride as a unit, start to finish.
 If one flats, you all wait.
 Drop a rider, drop the run.